radiantearth/stac-spec/catalog-spec/catalog-spec.md

 }
 ```

-In addition, the catalog shown above is strongly recommended to also follow the [Dataset specification](../dataset-spec/dataset-spec.md)
+In addition, the catalog shown above is strongly recommended to also follow the [STAC Collection specification](../dataset-spec/dataset-spec.md)
 to add more information about the NAIP imagery such as the spatial and temporal extents, a license and more.

 A typical '_child_' sub-catalog could look similar: